-Service providers highlighted opportunities for Council to raise awareness of available supports.
+Service providers highlighted opportunities for Council to raise awareness of available supports and facilitate and promote opportunities for community members to connect and support each other.
 Culturally appropriate services are crucial.
 Vulnerable people should have access to relevant and culturally appropriate information that recognises their sometimes transient situations - relating to homelessness, poverty, desperation and disability.